getty-zig/getty.so/pages/guide/interfaces.md

 {% endhighlight %}
 {% endlabel %}

-## How Do I Use a Getty Interface Implementation?
+## How to Use a Getty Interface Implementation?

 To use a value of, say `OppositeSerializer`, as an implementation of `BoolSerializer`: